sfc-gh-dwilczak/tutorials/docs/fivetran/setup/setup.md

 We will want to fill out all the sections marked with arrows using the information we got from the setup and our account locator we copied.
 We will not need the ``https://`` part to be added into fivetran.
 ![Select Snowflake](images/4.png)

+### Testing
 Finally we will click "Save and Test" and fivetran will test our connection.

 ADD PHOTO HERE FOR TESTING.

+### Troubleshooting
+If you get an error with regard to your host, it is likely you incorrectly have your account locator.
+Here is some [documentation](https://docs.snowflake.com/en/user-guide/admin-account-identifier#non-vps-account-locator-formats-by-cloud-platform-and-regionr) regarding the account locator.